 - The Whittaker Wellness Institute.
 Whittaker Wellness Institute in Newport Beach, Ca is one of the largest alternative medical centers in the US.
 Want to truly cure your atherosclerosis?
 Go here instead of your conventional doctor.

 - Fish oil.
 2–8 g daily.
 EPA and DHA, fish oil’s primary omega-3 fatty acids, reduce inflammation, lower blood lipids (especially triglycerides), improve blood viscosity, and normalize heart rhythms.
 Taking these supplements can reduce cardiovascular mortality by as much as 45 percent.
 Reduce the suggested amount if you eat fish three times per week.
-A great EPA-DHA from small fish can be found in the Liveto110 Store.
+A great fish oil by Jigsaw can be found in the Liveto110 Store.
 I also love cod liver oil by Green pastures.

 - Coenzyme Q10 (CoQ10).
 200–600 mg daily.
 This antioxidant helps protect LDL (“bad”) cholesterol from oxidation, maintain healthy blood vessels, lower blood pressure, and can support optimal functioning of the heart muscle.
 You MUST take this if you have ever been or are currently on statins (high cholesterol medication).
 If you doctor did not recommend this supplement when prescribing statins, he is acting irresponsibly and shows a lack of scientific knowledge of the drug he is prescribing.
 When you go on statins, it prevents your liver from producing protective cholesterol and CoQ10, which you need to protect your arteries from further damage.
 I like Jigsaw CoQ10.